mercadopago/devsite-docs/guides/snippets/test-integration/bricks/bricks-payment-submission.en.md

 For this to work, you should configure your [private key](/developers/en/guides/additional-content/credentials/credentials).
 Also, to interact with our APIs, you should use [Mercado Pago official SDK](/developers/en/guides/sdks-v2/official/landing).

-> The onSubmit callback contains all the necessary data for a payment creation, however, if you wish, it is possible to include additional details, which can facilitate the purchase recognition by the payer, and increase the payment approval rate. </br>
-> <br/> </br>
-> To do that, add the relevant fields to the recieved object, contained in the Brick's onSubmit callback.
-Some of these fields are: `description` (this field can be shown in created tickets) and `external_reference` (id of the purchase in your website, which eases the purchase recognition for the buyer).
-It is also possible to add complementary buyer's data. </br>
-> <br/> </br>
-> Check [API References](/developers/en/reference/payments/_payments/post) to learn about all the available fields for full payments.

 [[[
 ```php
 ===